darrenjkt/MS3D/docs/GETTING_STARTED.md

 ## Overview
 For MS3D you only need to modify 3 files: `generate_ensemble_preds.sh`, `ensemble_detections.txt` and `ps_config.yaml`.

-The first two are for generating the ensemble and `ps_config.yaml` sets the configs for MS3D, which we run with `bash run_ms3d.sh`
+The first two are for generating the ensemble and `ps_config.yaml` sets the configs for MS3D, which we run with `bash run_ms3d.sh`.
+All bash scripts should be run from the `/MS3D/tools` folder.

 We've organised each target domain to follow the structure as shown below.